preprocess/plus/website/prologue.md

 sugar to existent PHP code.
 Of course, those features arrive in PHP using runtime source code transformations **without any performance loss**.

-Also, it’s optional as is a per-file declaration - Painless to get started:
+Also, it’s optional as it is a per-file declaration - Painless to get started:

 ```php
 <?php